AgentMail does email. MultiMail proves it was your agent.

 Yes.
 Provision equivalent mailboxes via `create_mailbox` using the same addresses (if you own the domain) or new `@multimail.dev` addresses.
 Inbound routing is updated via MX record change.
 Existing message history in AgentMail is not migrated — MultiMail starts a fresh audit trail from your first message.

-What does the X-MultiMail-Agent-Identity header contain?
+What does the X-MultiMail-Identity header contain?

 How does the Lean 4 formal proof work in practice?